JKirchartz/awesome-stars/README.md

 - [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - :abcd: Iconic font aggregator, collection, and patcher.
 40+ patched fonts, over 3,600 glyph/icons, includes popular collections such as Font Awesome & fonts such as Hack
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - [remotes.club](https://github.com/remotesclub/remotes.club) - remotes.club home page
+- [pyfanfic](https://github.com/oboechick/pyfanfic) - OH: This is just python 2.7 fanfic isn't it?
 - [CrookedStyleSheets](https://github.com/jbtronics/CrookedStyleSheets) - Webpage tracking only using CSS (and no JS)
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [cheatsheets](https://github.com/rstacruz/cheatsheets) - My cheatsheets